DataFromBelow/PDF-thievery/README.md

 ## Known Issues
-- I am the dev, which is a big issue.
+- I am the dev, which is a known issue.

 # Help
 You are beyond help.

 # Authors
 Yorl (Do not contact)